bolgar-danchenko/SwiftUIExample/README.md

 # SwiftUIExample

-Netology homework for the lesson "SwiftUI".
+This demo app has been created as a Netology homework for the lesson "SwiftUI".